Skip to content Skip to footer

 Language

-English (US) is the predominant language spoken in Topeka, Kansas.
+English is the primary language spoken in Topeka, Kansas.

 Cost Of Living

-The cost of living index in Topeka is lower than the national average, making it an affordable place to reside.
-Housing costs, healthcare, and groceries are relatively lower compared to other major cities in the U.S.
+The cost of living index in Topeka is slightly below the national average, making it an affordable place to live compared to other cities in the United States.

 Other